-The Pediatric Pulmonary Function Laboratory, part of Hassenfeld Children’s Hospital of New York at NYU Langone, performs a series of breathing tests designed to measure the amount of air in the lungs and how well the lungs can move air in and out.
+The Pediatric Pulmonary Function Laboratory, part of Hassenfeld Children’s Hospital at NYU Langone, performs a series of breathing tests designed to measure the amount of air in the lungs and how well the lungs can move air in and out.

 On testing day, please follow these guidelines:

 Standard pulmonary function tests that we perform include:

 Spirometry is the most commonly performed test to assess how well your child’s lungs are functioning.
 During the test, your child is seated and breathes into a mouthpiece connected to an instrument, known as a spirometer, which is connected to a computer.
 Each breath is measured and recorded to gauge how much, and how fast, air is going in and out of the lungs.

 Often, this test is repeated after giving your child albuterol.
 The two tests are compared to find out the difference in lung sensitivity so the doctor can adjust your child’s medications accordingly.

 Because this test requires only quiet, relaxed breathing, impulse oscillometry is usually given to very young patients or patients who are unable to perform other pulmonary tests.
 Your child wears a soft nose clip and breathes normally through a disposable, filtered mouthpiece for 20 to 30 seconds as sound waves pulse through his or her airways to help detect resistance.
 There is a break for a few seconds and then the test repeats several times.